lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 ### The `before :all` hooks

 The call to `run_before_all_hooks` is very interesting though, and worth exploring.
 A new *instance* of the example group is created.
-It is then passed into this method, where the any "before all" blocks are evaluated against that instance, and then the values of any instance variables are stashed.
+It is then passed into this method, where any "before all" blocks are evaluated against that instance, and then the values of any instance variables are stashed.

 Consider our original example: